Medications for Immunotherapy

-What is Immunotherapy?
+What Is Immunotherapy?

 The immune system is the body’s defense against infection and disease.
 The body uses white blood cells, or leukocytes, to spot unrecognized cells, such as mesothelioma cells.
 The immune system also produces antibodies, or specialized proteins, which help white blood cells connect with and destroy unrecognized substances (antigens) that enter the body.

-Immunotherapy Treatment for Mesothelioma
+Immunotherapy Medications Treatment for Mesothelioma

 - Atezolizumab (Tecentriq)